-This project is the product of a small team of researchers based across Coventry University, and Surrey University UK, who have been researching the cut-flower industry for over a decade.
+A small team of researchers in the United Kingdom have been researching the cut-flower industry for over a decade.

-In order to tackle this question, the researchers have visited farms, packhouses and retail outlets in locations as diverse as Naivasha, Aalsmeer, Lancashire and Cape Town, interviewed florists up and down the United Kingdom and attended international flower events, such as the Royal Flora Holland Trade Fair.
+To better understand what makes a more sustainable cut flower, the researchers have visited farms, packhouses and retail outlets in locations as diverse as Naivasha, Aalsmeer, Lancashire and Cape Town.
+They have also interviewed florists up and down the United Kingdom and attended international flower events, such as the Royal Flora Holland Trade Fair.

-The group have staged three workshops, which have enabled them to build an active Stakeholder Group drawn from across different parts of the cut-flower industry.
+The group have also staged multiple workshops, which have enabled them to build an active Stakeholder Group drawn from across different parts of the cut-flower industry.

-Their project is very timely for those working with flowers, for consumers and wider society, as it is tackles questions about what sustainability means in practice and therefore how the cut-flower industry can continue to flourish in the context of acute environmental, social and political challenges.
+Their project is very timely for those working with flowers, for consumers and wider society, as it is tackles questions about what sustainability means in practice.
+Ultimately, this will support the cut-flower industry to flourish in the context of acute environmental, social and political challenges.

 The team have a website and guide for understanding the complicated business of growing flowers and what can be done to move towards a more sustainable growing sector.

-The work of Dr Bek and Dr Timms is used as a reference point for the development of the SFN’s first principle for florists — promote and use locally grown, seasonal flowers wherever possible — when selecting flowers for retail sale, planning events or contemplating designs.
+The work of Prof. Bek and Dr Timms is used as a reference point for the development of the SFN’s first principle for florists — Choose better flowers— when selecting flowers for retail sale, planning events or contemplating designs.

 “Seasonality is especially important as a driver of lower impacts, as less inputs are needed for production.
 Lower inputs, whether chemicals, water or power, mean lower environmental impacts.
 Serving local markets means that transport needs are lower therefore less carbon energy is required.
 All things being equal, ‘local/seasonal’ flowers will generate minimal negative impacts and may even have net beneficial impacts through promotion of biodiversity and carbon sequestration.”